 Launched in 2019, Coding Her Future engages girls in immersive computer science and engineering camps, working to bridge the gender gap in STEM.
 Women make up more than 50% of the U.S. population, but only 12% of computer science undergraduates are female.
-Girls who have access to STEM camps or programs are four times as likely to major in computer science and engineering in college.
+Girls who have access to STEM camps or programs are three times as likely to major in computer science and engineering in college.
 To date, 50,000 girls have graduated from iD Tech programs.
 Under this initiative, iD Tech matches partnership donations to provide life-changing scholarships.
 Our goal is to inspire girls in tech, cultivating the future women of STEM.

 iD Tech is dedicated to moving the needle in STEM education.